opennederland/filter-me-niet/README.md

 English | With the financial support of the foundation for internet domain registration in the Netherlands (SIDN) and friends like Kennisnet the team at Open Nederland is developing a tool to help uploaders with a legal text, a "declaration of intent" before they upload.
 This might help to bridge the gap between uploaders and web portals (with lenghty Terms of Service documents).
 Hopefully this "upload + my intention" button will contribute to the EU solution during the new copyright law implementation (Article 17 - upload filters).
 A solution that will benefit the uploader/rightsholder, web portal and the national law.
 Would you like to contribute or learn more.
 Please contact bestuur@opennederland.nl

-You can translate the text of the wizard in wizard.php and the parts of the "declaration of intent" can be found in translations.js
+You can translate the text of the tool in these files: index.php wizard.php translations.js dist/js/main.js src/js/modules/steps.js